TheNounProject/CollectionView/Guides/Content Updates.md

-# Insert, Delete, and Move
+# Insert, Delete, Move and Reload

 As data changes a collection view displaying that data will need to update as well.
 New content could be pulled from a remote service or the user could take an action.
 Collection view supports inserting, deleting, moving, and reloading sections and items.

+---

 ## Single Updates